 He walked along the southern shores of the Great Lakes, fainting once but recovering.
 In Bay City, Mich., the police chief arrested him for being a “highwayman” and sentenced him to the best meal at the best hotel in town, free of charge.

 In Idaho his wife turned back home because of illness.
 Jack trudged on, making his best progress along railroad tracks.
-In Portland, Ore., he delivered his letter from the mayor of Portland, Maine, and headed south to San Francisco.
+In Portland, Ore., he delivered his letter from the mayor of Portland and headed south to San Francisco.
 The San Francisco Call reported he “covered nearly 40 miles yesterday in spite of a sprained ankle.”
 The Los Angeles Herald called him a “pedestrian who is trundling a wheel barrow around the United States” and reported he was 30 days ahead of schedule.

 To cross the desert, he bought large water canteens and camping equipment, which he hadn’t needed until then.
 He pinned a note to his jacket, saying “If you should find my lifeless body, communicate immediately with Mrs. J.A.
 Krohn, Newburyport, Mass.”
 He made it through the desert, once covering 46 miles in 24 hours in Texas.

-While one round-about cross country trip would be plenty for most men.
+One round-about cross country trip would be plenty for most men.
 The trip was actually Krohn’s second.
-He walked across the country in a sailor’s outfit and pushing a "trolleyette" under the moniker “Sailor Jean” in 1903, using a similar strategy of selling tokens and entertaining the people he met, often charming them into offering him dinner.
+He walked across the country in a sailor’s outfit and pushing a “trolleyette” under the moniker “Sailor Jean” in 1903, using a similar strategy of selling tokens and entertaining the people he met, often charming them into offering him dinner.

-His wife died in 1917, and Krohn settler in Salisbury, Mass., where he ran a fruit and vegetable stand and continued selling his tokens and telling stories of his travels.
+His wife died in 1917, and Krohn settled in Salisbury, Mass., where he ran a fruit and vegetable stand and continued selling his tokens and telling stories of his travels.
 He died on Aug.
 12, 1956 and is buried in Salisbury.